-No matter the industry your business focuses on, reputation is always paramount.
-A great reputation allows your business to soar to levels never dreamed possible; a bad one can seriously hinder your chances for success.
+According to professional business consultants from New York City, no matter the industry your business focuses on, reputation is always paramount.
+A great reputation like this buyer agent commission rebate allows your business to soar to levels never dreamed possible; a bad one can seriously hinder your chances for success.
 Looking for a merchant collection agency to obtain a collections credit card processing account?
 Industry reputation will ultimately play an important role.

 Here’s the thing though.